Sushant-Chavan/coordination_oru/README.md

 ```

 ### Switching between different frameworks:
-* The switch between Simple, Lightning and Thunder frameworks can be done by choosing the desired plannerType in the function ```doPlanning()``` in [ReedsSheppCarPlanner.java](src/main/java/se/oru/coordination/coordination_oru/motionplanning/ompl/ReedsSheppCarPlanner.java)
+* The switch between Simple, Lightning and Thunder frameworks can be done by choosing the desired plannerType in the function ```doPlanning()``` in [OMPLPlanner.java](src/main/java/se/oru/coordination/coordination_oru/motionplanning/ompl/OMPLPlanner.java)
 * To plot the Thunder databases, the plotting script needs additional paramaters.
 For example for the university test case, the script should be called as follows after the thunder database has been generated:
 ```
 python3 graphml_generator/PlotDatabase.py --map_image_filename=test-uni.png --is_thunder_db
 ```

-### Choosing a different planning algorithm in ReedsSheepCarPlanner
+### Choosing a different planning algorithm in OMPLPlanner
-It is possible to use different planning algorithms instead of the default RRT-Connect alogorithm used by the ReedsSheepCarPlanner.
-For example to switch to the RRT-Star planning algorithm, change the lines containing ```ob::PlannerPtr planner(new og::RRTConnect(si));``` to ```ob::PlannerPtr planner(new og::RRTstar(si));``` in the file [MultipleCircleReedsSheppCarPlanner.cpp](SimpleReedsSheppCarPlanner/src/MultipleCircleReedsSheppCarPlanner.cpp)
+It is possible to use different planning algorithms instead of the default RRT-Connect alogorithm used by the OMPLPlanner.
+For example to switch to the RRT-Star planning algorithm, change the lines containing ```ob::PlannerPtr planner(new og::RRTConnect(si));``` to ```ob::PlannerPtr planner(new og::RRTstar(si));``` in the file [OmplPlanner.cpp](OmplPlanner/src/OmplPlanner.cpp)

-Then recompile and install the updated ReedsShepp planning library using the below commands:
+Then recompile and install the OMPL planning library using the below commands:
 ```
-cd SimpleReedsSheppCarPlanner/
+cd OmplPlanner/
 mkdir build
 cd build/
 rm -rf * && cmake .. && make && sudo make install && sudo ldconfig